trello-archive/hearsay/README.md

     console.log name.get()
     >> Penelope

-The second argument to `watch` is the context with which the `callback` will be invoked.
+The second argument to `subscribe` is the context with which the `callback` will be invoked.

 ## `watch`